Rebel Space

 Rebel Space was the second play-by-email game offered as part of a major commercial online service.
 It ran on Prodigy from 1992 to 1995.
 The game was developed by Stormfront Studios, designed by Don Daglow and programmed by Mark Buchignani.

 Rebel Space was offered by Prodigy online service in the summer of 1992 as a combination PBEM (play by email) strategy game and posting board system.
 Games were numbered with letters and numbers to denote when they began, the first game being AA01.
 Prodigy had three game speeds of varying number of required turns per week, the fastest paced being five moves per week (one each Monday through Friday) and the slowest being one move per week.

 The original tagline in advertisements for the game was "The Empire fell, now what?"
-The premise being that a galaxy spanning Empire was in terminal decline, and forty commanders of Empire Fleets were the seeds of possible new empires.
+The premise was that a galaxy spanning Empire was in terminal decline, and forty commanders of Empire Fleets were the seeds of possible new empires.

 Rebel Space was an online community as well as a game.
 The posting boards were populated by thousands of players and many of them were regulars at such virtual hangouts as "Wits End", "Top of the Galaxy", and "Lord Drexion's Wrath".
 The social aspect of the game was of great interest to some, and utterly uninteresting to others, but it added a dramatic counterpoint to the game movements to those who got involved there.
 For several years, groups of friends from Rebel Space had get togethers all over the USA so players could meet.

 The game itself was fairly simple:

 Each commander had four Starships under his control and these starships could be upgraded with MODS (modules) that would increase the ships capabilities.
 To add a MOD to a ship the ship had to end its turn's movement on a friendly Starbase, i.e. a Starbase owned by that commander or a Starbase belonging to the same faction as that commander.
 Every ship started with one Engine Mod and one Scan Mod to give it the minimum movement distance (four squares) and minimum scanning range (the square passed through plus one adjoining square for the flight path of the ship).